-The Pros and Cons of an Influencer Marketplace
+The Benefits of an Influencer Marketplace

-1. Influencers on the marketplace are highly vetted.
+1. Influencers in the marketplace are vetted.

 2. Brands gain quick and easy collaboration processes.

-3. You have access to up-and-coming influencers.
+3. You have access to up-and-coming, affordable influencers.

 4. You’re able to find specific influencers for very niche campaigns.